The British Army logoA stylised Union Jack stands above large text reading, 'ARMY', which stands above smaller text reading, 'BE THE BEST'.

 • Qualifications:

-• You must not be over 50 at the time you commission into the RAChD.
+• You must be under the age of 50 at the time you commission into the RAChD.

 • Basic physical fitness assessment: